mattduffield/mongodon/README.md

 # Mongodon
 REST API for MongoDB using Fastify as the server.
-This server utilizes Fastify-MongoDB, Fastify-Swagger, Fastify-Socket.
+This server utilizes Fastify-MongoDB, Fastify-Swagger, Fastify-Socket, Fastify-Cors.
 It tries to reduce the amount of ceremony necessary for creating a server that allows your to expose a REST API for MongoDB.
 It also gives you the ability to communicate realtime over WebSockets.
 Finally, in order for you to test or share your REST API, we are using Swagger for discovery and testing of the REST APIs.

 Instead of creating a Route for every given collection in a database, it defines a generic set of Routes that handles most CRUD requirements.